AN EMOTIVE 'CANADIAN'

 Maynard, Massachusetts.
 It is believed that he had previously worked in the extensive Scottish cotton and woollen weaving trade in Galashiels before he left Scotland.
 He is shown on his Canadian Army attestation papers as being a 'MILL WORKER'

-AN HISTORIC AN HISTORIC Maynard, Massachusetts, USA, was at that time a major centre for woollen cloth production and was employing many thousands of European immigrants.
-Edward almost certainly obtained employment in his chosen trade and will have worked at AN HISTORIC ' THE MILL' at Maynard which in the early part of the 20th century was the biggest woollen mill in the world.
+Maynard, Massachusetts, USA, was at that time a major centre for woollen cloth production and was employing many thousands of European immigrants.
+Edward almost certainly obtained employment in his chosen trade and will have worked at ' THE MILL' at Maynard which in the early part of the 20th century was the biggest woollen mill in the world.
 The town of Maynard commemorated Edward's service in WW1 by the issue of a Recognition Medal ( name spelt MILLER )

 Before he left Scotland he had previously served as a reservist in the BORDER RIFLES, 4th KING'S OWN SCOTTISH BORDERERS.